‘Baby Boomers ONLY’: Dollar Tree manager out of job over help wanted sign

 “I apologize for us closing AGAIN,” the sign read.
 “My 2 new cashiers quit because I said their boyfriends couldn’t stand here for their entire shift.”

-The sign went on to advise against hiring Gen Z workers, saying, “They don’t know what work actually means.”
+The sign went on to say to not hire Gen Z workers, saying that “they don’t know what work actually means.”

 The sign was taken down, but it was up long enough for people to take photos of it.